saucelabs/sauce-docs/docs/testfairy/app-center-alternative.md

 ## Security

 TestFairy is available as a private cloud or an on-premise installation and can integrate with any SAML single sign-on service.
 TestFairy is the only platform that provides end-to-end data encryption using your private/public keys, so your data remains private.
+App Distribution Public Cloud is available in the EU-Central-1 and US-East-1 data centers.
+The Private Cloud is available in various regions, customizable based on specific preferences.

 For more information, see [End to End Data Encryption](/testfairy/sdk/security/data-encryption/).